hackle/blogger/src/raw/where-have-all-the-tests-gone.md

 }
 ```

 This really brings all the goodies together - code and test as one, and maintenance becomes a joy.
+Why look elsewhere?!

 There are a few restrictions - for good reasons.

-* the method under test must be static
+- the method under test must be static
-* expose all input as parameters, and all output as return.
+- expose all input as parameters, and all output as return value.
 Implicit input (as from constructors via popular "dependency injection") or output (side effects) won't play too nicely with this style.

 In another word, it's only possible with pure functions - which are the best type of code.

 But we need not restrict ourselves here.
 Putting tests (either inlined or as separate test suites) alongside classes under test affords us many extra benefits on top of those above,

-* test shares the same config (consider IoC, App / web config) as code because they live in the same assembly
+- test shares the same config (consider IoC, App / web config) as code because they live in the same assembly
-* no need to duplicate and manually keep dependencies in sync across multiple projects
+- no need to duplicate and manually keep dependencies in sync across multiple projects
-* needing to run diagnostics (such as to check compatibility of running environments)?
+- needing to run diagnostics (such as to check compatibility of running environments)?
 Ship your tests!
 Either to the server or to the library users.

+One would argue the size of the package may increase with all tests being included.
+Sure thing if a few extra MBs really make a difference, as it may be for drivers, embedded or some systems software.
+But is it really the case for web, desktop or even mobile applications?

-We get all these benefits without introducing new libraries or dependencies, just by bringing existing code and test much closer.
+We get all these benefits by bringing existing code and test closer, without introducing new libraries or dependencies.
 Why not?